Eykam/cuDawg/README.md

 - [ ] **Testing and Validation**: Conduct thorough testing at both component and integrated levels to ensure model reliability and performance.
 - [ ] **Deployment**: Prepare and deploy the model for scalable and efficient use, with ongoing maintenance and updates to handle evolving data trends.
 - [ ] **Addressing Bias**: Implement strategies to balance the training data and ensure the model generalizes well across different engagement levels.

-**Note**: Building an Engagement Prediction and Viral Likelihood classifier using multimodal deep learning with CUDA is a complex task.
-It requires meticulous planning, implementation, and continuous refinement.
-Start with foundational components, validate each step thoroughly, and iteratively enhance the system to handle the intricacies of multi-modal data and large-scale training effectively.